medialab/hyphe/README.md

 ## Docker setup

-Docker enables isolated install and execution of software stacks.
+Docker enables isolated install and execution of software stacks, which can be an easy way to install Hyphe locally on an individual computer, including on unsupported distributions like MacOS.
 Follow [Docker install instructions](https://docs.docker.com/installation/) to install Docker on your machine.

 [Install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line.